Bosnians boil biggest broth to cook up interest in local cuisine

 SARAJEVO Aromas of comfort food wafted through Sarajevo's central square on Friday as Bosnian chefs cooked what they said was the largest ever chicken broth, in the hope of scoring a Guinness World Record.

-"We chose Bey's Broth because it is Bosnia's unique and most famous dish," said Zaim Merdan, the chef in charge of some 100 cooks preparing the food: 1 tonne of chicken, 350 kg of vegetables, 120 litres of oil, 100 kg of flour, 50 kg of butter and plenty of milk, eggs and cream.
+"We chose Bey's Broth because it is Bosnia's unique and most famous dish," said Zaim Merdan, the chef in charge of some 100 cooks preparing the food: 1 ton of chicken, 350 kg of vegetables, 120 liters of oil, 100 kg of flour, 50 kg of butter and plenty of milk, eggs and cream.

 The idea was to promote Bosnian cuisine during a competition of chefs from southeast Europe, the Global Chefs Challenge semi-finals, taking place in Sarajevo on Friday.